garystafford/creative-analysis-claude-bedrock/README.md

 ## Example Response from Foundation Model

 Example response body from Claude 3 Sonnet model on Bedrock.
+Note that responses also include input and output token counts, which are useful for estimating costs.

 ```json
 {